-Kurozukuri: Toyama’s Food Delicacy Black Squid Shiokara
+Kurozukuri: Toyama’s Chinmi Black Squid Shiokara

-As I wrote about it in my past article, Shiokara is made by fermenting salted seafood such as fish, shellfish or squid guts.
+As I wrote about it in this article, Shiokara is a traditional Japanese food made by fermenting salted seafood such as fish, shellfish, or squid guts.

-It is said that the origin of Kuro-Zukuri dates back to the Edo period, about 300 years ago.
-Therefore, the specialty of Toyama is a traditional food and actually also known as one of “Japan’s 3 Best Food Delicacies (新三大珍味)“.
+It is said that the origin of Kuro-Zukuri dates back to the Edo period, about 300 years ago, and now the black Ika no Shiokara is generally regarded as one of “Japan’s 3 Best Food Delicacies (新三大珍味)“.

 (Reference Page: Wikipedia 黒作り )